Thank you for choosing to apply to the Master of Public Policy and Global Affairs program at the University of British Columbia.

-The online application includes the following two essay-style questions:
+The online application includes the following questions:

 There is a place on the application form, “Additional Information”, that allows you to briefly explain any discrepancies on your record.
 For example, you may have had a term of a lower GPA due to an illness.
 This section is where you can explain that to the Admissions Committee.

 In Year Two of the MPPGA program, you have the opportunity to tailor your learning with electives in one of three streams or design your own stream:

 You will be asked to declare your stream choice in your application.

 Applying to the MPPGA program is a four-step application process.